cuicaihao/MNIST_TF_GUI/README.md

 Author: Caihao Cui
 Location: Melbourne, VIC, AU.

-Demonstrate training, testing, and retraining ML/DL models with TensorFlow and Keras with an extra GUI by Qt5
+Description: This repository demonstrates one python program including training, testing, and retraining ML/DL models with TensorFlow and Keras with an extra GUI by Qt5.